Amended (February 7, 2022): Request for Proposals

 Deadline for Submissions: Open until filled

-The waniska Centre, under the direction of Alexandra King, in partnership with Renée Masching, Director of Research and Policy at the Canadian Aboriginal AIDS Network (CAAN), will lead the creation of the National Indigenous Roadmap.
-The waniska Centre is a team led by dedicated Indigenous researchers and Knowledge Holders, launched in 202, to specifically address the inequities of HIV/HCV/STBBI in Indigenous communities of Saskatchewan and Manitoba.
+The waniska Centre, under the direction of Alexandra King, in partnership with Renée Masching, Director of Research and Policy at the Communities Alliances and Networks (CAAN), will lead the creation of the National Indigenous Roadmap.
+The waniska Centre is a team led by dedicated Indigenous researchers and Knowledge Holders, launched in 2021, to specifically address the inequities of HIV/HCV/STBBI in Indigenous communities of Saskatchewan and Manitoba.
 It aims to develop innovative methods via etuaptmumk (a Two-eyed Seeing approach) grounded in Indigenous philosophies and methodologies to achieve its goals.

 Goals of the Project

-The main goal of the National Indigenous Roadmap hub is to attain consensus on priority recommendations to inform hepatitis C elimination planning efforts.
-This process requires the involvement of multiple collaborators.
+The main goal of the National Indigenous Roadmap hub is to create guiding principles for, and to attain consensus on priority recommendations to inform, hepatitis C elimination planning efforts.
+This process requires the involvement of multiple collaborators, including other regional roadmap teams.
 The identification of potential actions to be used in policy and program creation is a priority.
 The goals of the CanHepC National Indigenous Roadmap are the following:

-- Work with Indigenous organizations, researchers, healthcare practitioners, political leaders, public health officials, Knowledge Holders, Elders, youth and people with lived experience of hepatitis C to draw out elements relevant to Indigenous realities across the county
+- Work with Indigenous organizations, researchers, healthcare practitioners, political leaders, public health officials, Knowledge Holders, Elders, youth and people with lived/living experience of hepatitis C to draw out elements relevant to Indigenous realities across the country.

-Implementation of the planned coordinated actions is essential and therefore, the inclusion and participation of public health officials and government program and policy developers is paramount.
+Implementation of the planned coordinated actions is essential and therefore, the inclusion and participation of public health officials, government program and policy developers, and other regional Roadmap teams (including Indigenous Working Groups) is paramount.

 Theoretical Frameworks and Methodologies